slazav/device2/Readme.md

 devices.
 This architecture has many advantages comparing to direct connections between clients and devices:

-* Clients know nothing about device connection details, they should use only device name to access it.
+* Clients know nothing about device connection details, they use only device name to access it.
 All low-level connection parameters (e.g. serial port configuration) are managed by the server.

 * Multiple clients can access a single device without collisions.
 All needed lockings are done by the server.
-A client can also lock a device for single use, preventing others from accessing it.

-* A device is opened on demand, then the fist client start using it and closed then all users disconnected.
+* A device opens on demand, when the first client start using it, and close when all users disconnect.
 Client should keep a permanent connection to the server if it wants to use a device without closing/opening it.

 * Any client can monitor all messages for any device.

-* Remote access to devices can be easily implemented in this system by either making a tunnel for HTTP connections, or by attaching the remote client program, `device_c` to the local server as a device.
+* Remote access to devices can be easily implemented by either making a tunnel for HTTP connections (there is no authentification in the server, use `ssh` for this), or by attaching the remote client program in `use_dev` mode, `ssh -T device_c use_dev <name>` to the local server as a device.

 The server support devices connected via linux-gpib and usbtmc kernel drivers; serial and network devices (including VXI11 and raw LXI);